-- if the 7-day compressive strength exceeds 1600 psi.
-(Note: This does not apply if the CTB has developed cracks at regular intervals prior to placing the PCCP.) - if the Contractor opts to place the PCCP over the CTB before the 7-day compressive strength is determined.
+• if the 7-day compressive strength exceeds 1600 psi.

+• if the Contractor opts to place the PCCP over the CTB before the 7-day compressive strength is determined.
 The Engineer may waive this requirement when the Contractor's control charts for CTB shows a history that the 7-day compressive strength is below 1600 psi.